aj3423/spam_db_solana/README.md

 # Cost
   - Use testnet instead of mainnet to avoid transaction fee...
-  - Schedule a daily workflow to airdrop 1 SOL when the balance < 1 SOL. (this is free on testnet)
+  - Schedule a daily workflow to airdrop 1 SOL when the balance < 1 SOL.

 # TODO
 - Support SHA1, store/query a number's SHA1 hash instead of the plain number.